-Most of us can probably also agree that forcing employees to do mundane things that they don’t like doing over and over again is a recipe for disaster.
+We can probably also agree that forcing employees to do mundane things that they don’t like doing over and over again is a recipe for disaster.
 At the very least, it’s a recipe for high turnover.
-You can hire an employee to send prefabricated emails, update spreadsheets, or send invoices.
-And that employee will grudgingly do the work because he needs the paycheck — until he finds a more interesting use of his time — but this is not the best use of his talent, and you both know that.
-You may even be doing these things yourself but, most likely, executing monotonous administrative tasks is not your greatest passion and not why you started your business.
+You can hire an employee to send prefabricated emails, update spreadsheets or send invoices, and that employee will grudgingly do the work because he needs the paycheck — until he finds a more interesting use of his time.
+But this is not the best use of his talent, and you both know that.
+You may even be doing these things yourself but, executing monotonous administrative tasks is likely not your greatest passion and not why you started your business.

-If the above sounds remotely familiar to you, imagine a scenario in which you and your brilliant team members get to spend your time and energy working on the most important aspects of your business, such as high-level strategy and innovation and improving the customer experience — any of the things that add more value to your business.
+If the above sounds remotely familiar to you, imagine a scenario in which you and your brilliant team members get to spend your time and energy working on the most important aspects of your business, such as high-level strategy, innovation and improving the customer experience — the things that add more value to your business.

-BPA It is a way to eliminate manual, time-consuming and costly tasks within an organization and replace them with automated processes that are more efficient and work faster, while reducing redundancy and overall operating costs.
-Implementing BPA helps enable teams to focus on moving the business forward, instead of simply managing it.
+BPA is a way to eliminate manual, time-consuming and costly tasks within an organization and replace them with automated processes that are more efficient and work faster, while also reducing redundancy and overall operating costs.
+Implementing BPA helps enable teams to focus on moving the business forward instead of simply managing it.
 It’s the foundation of creating a sustainable, scalable, sellable business.

 How Business Process Automation Works